2025 Solar Incentives Guide for Delray Beach, FL - Tax Credits & Rebates

 If I already have solar panels, can I still claim incentives?

-If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
-Speaking with the company that installed your system, or any local Delray Beach solar installer, can help you learn what incentives you might want to apply for.
+If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Speaking with a representative from the company that installed your system, or any local Delray Beach solar installer, can help you learn more about what incentives you qualify for.

-To discover the best solar panel installation companies near you, read our article on Delray Beach's best solar panel companies.
+To find the best solar panel installation companies near you, read our article on Delray Beach's top solar panel companies.

 When does the federal solar tax credit end?

-You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
-Make sure you discuss your plan with your local Delray Beach solar installer.
-They can help you as you plan for your project and give you an understanding of various incentives that you may or may not qualify for.
+You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
+Make sure you talk through your plan with your local Delray Beach solar installer.
+They can help you as you plan for your project and give you an understanding of various incentives that you will or won't qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.